dust-tt/dust-n8n-node/README.md

 This is an n8n community node.
 It lets you use Dust agents in your n8n workflows.

-Dust is a platform for creating custom AI assistants that combine leading AI models with company knowledge to help teams work better, leveraging RAG technology for accurate, contextual responses.
+Dust is a platform for creating custom AI agents that combine leading AI models with company knowledge to help teams work better, leveraging RAG technology for accurate, contextual responses.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.